Posted on2017 May 13|Comments Off on The Ongoing US Trump/Russia Media Flap

 If there’s one thing 2016 taught us, it’s that the American political system and electorate are, largely, no longer rational actors.
 They’re in a bad place and they want to burn something down because they’re understandably pissed off at the status quo.
 The other side of the coin is most aren’t terribly concerned with how they go about doing it, or what corners they cut when giving it thought.

-Donald Trump’s First 100 Days
+Posted on2017 April 29|Comments Off on Donald Trump’s First 100 Days

-Until now, I haven’t been reporting on the political situation in the United States because news on the subject has been ubiquitous, and many talented individuals and media outlets have been calling the situation for what it is.
+Until now, I haven’t been reporting on the political situation in the United States because news on the subject has been ubiquitous, and many talented individuals andmediaoutlets have been callingthesituationforwhatitis.

 Today, this changes.
 I don’t feel it’s appropriate for a person to stand on the sidelines and wait for others to do one’s duty in the midst of a matter this important.
 I’ve written on Canadian politics on this site in the past, and arguably US politics can have just as significant an impact on anyone living north of the border due to widespread export of American culture, values, and geopolitical influence.